Making the Museum Autism Friendly – best practice from around the world

 MoMA’s guide mentions that there are some behaviours that the museum expects.
 For example, not touching the art and not eating in the gallery.
 It also advises people to pick up a sensory map when they arrive, so they find where the quiet areas are.

-Organisations that can help museums better support those with Autism
+Organisations that can help museums better support Autistic people

 Claire Madge is a museum volunteer who runs Autism in Museums.
 She is a mum of three who has two children on the spectrum.
 Through her website, she shares lots of resources.
 Autism in Museums has worked with several museums in the UK including the V&A and the Natural History Museum.
 Madge has written some guidelines for best practice to help museums become more accessible to people with autism.